xubingyue/snackis/README.md

 ![login example](images/login.png?raw=true)

 #### Settings
 Once inside, the first thing you probably want to do is to have a look at the settings.
 Type ```settings``` and press ```Enter``` to open the settings form.
-Imap and Smtp settings are needed to do anything beyond encrypting/decrypting information for personal use.
+Imap and Smtp settings are needed to do anything beyond encrypting/decrypting data for personal use.

 ![settings example](images/settings.png?raw=true)

 #### Encryption
 Snackis supports encrypting arbitrary data for decryption by a specific peer.
 Type ```encrypt``` and press ```Return``` in the reader to open the encryption form.
 Files are loaded from the load-folder, and saved to the save-folder specified in ```Settings```.
 On top of being encrypted, the resulting file is cryptographically signed and the signature is verified when decrypting.
-Encoding converts the output to hexadecimal text to enable transferring the encrypted data reliably over text protocols like email, it also rougly doubles the size of the output.
+Encoding converts the output to hexadecimal text to enable transferring encrypted data reliably over text protocols like email, it also rougly doubles the size of the output.

 ![encrypt example](images/encrypt.png?raw=true)